awsdocs/amazon-comprehend-developer-guide/doc_source/guidelines-and-limits.md

 ## Topic modeling<a name="limits-topic-modeling"></a>

-Topic detection jobs created with the [StartTopicsDetectionJob](API_StartTopicsDetectionJob.md) operation have the following limits:
+Topic detection jobs created with the [StartTopicsDetectionJob](API_StartTopicsDetectionJob.md) operation have the following quotas\.

 | Description | Quota/Guideline |